-GOP-Controlled House Overturns Obama’s Gun Law Preventing Sales To Mentally Ill
+GOP-Controlled House Overturns Obama’s Gun Rule Preventing Sales To Mentally Ill

 — Deb Hamel (@DebHamel62) February 3, 2017

 Elizabeth Esty (D-Connecticut) pointed out the possible safety repercussions to the American public, despite recent executive orders executed by President Trump in the name of national security.
-Last weekend, protesters flooded international airports as President Trump’s latest executive order called for detaining refugees, visa holders, and even green card holders with permanent residency from returning to their homes and families in the name of safety last weekend.
+Last weekend, protesters flooded international airports as President Trump’s latest executive order called for detaining refugees, visa holders, and even green card holders with permanent residency from returning to their homes and families in the name of safety.

 “The House charged ahead with an extreme, hastily written, one-sided measure that would make the American people less safe.”

-GOP-Controlled House And Senate Also Repeal Obama’s Law Preventing Dumping Of Coal Mining Waste In Streams
+GOP-Controlled House And Senate Also Repeal Obama’s Rule Preventing Dumping Of Coal Mining Waste In Streams

 Just the day before, the GOP-controlled House also struck down the Obama-era protection that prevented coal companies from dumping coal mining waste into streams, and the Senate also voted Thursday to repeal the stream protection rule.
 All the measure needs now is the signature of President Trump to go into effect.